Search

 About the Artist

-Brian Zamora’s art interests are light based much in the realm of the Light and Space Movement, but predominately working with objects juxtaposing shadows as the driving medium.
-The shadows and light sources do not seem to immediately relate to the objects, creating an illusionary effect that also seems to speak to 60’s Op Art.
-Playing in both Architecture scale as well as object scale, the work often falls somewhere in between fine art and utilitarian.
+Zamora’s architectural approach is much in line with his art, bridging visual arts and the practical through a 3D programming approach and technical understanding that was crafted and developed under Frank Gehry.
+Zamora’s art interests are light-based, much in the realm of the Light and Space Movement, and he works predominantly with objects and their shadows as the driving medium.
+The shadows and light sources do not seem to immediately relate to the objects, creating illusionary effects that seem to speak to 60’s Op Art as well.
+Playing in both architectural scale and object scale, the work unites elements of architecture, art, and utilitarian design.

 Sign-up for our newsletter and always be the first to know about our events.